Just Vote Campaign Gets Support From Taylor Swift, DJ Khaled, Loren Gray & Other Celebrity Supporters

 — loren gray (@iamlorengray) September 8, 2020

-In addition to Gray, many of the stars, like Billy Porter, have promoted the movement by providing information and links to the required forms via Twitter.
+In addition to Gray, many of the stars, like Porter, have promoted the movement by providing information and links to the required forms.
+You can see Porter’s tweet here.

-With the help of world famous stars and social media outlets, the Just Vote movement has been able to spread awareness rapidly about its mission in hopes of increasing the number of young people casting their ballots in upcoming elections.
+With the help of world-famous stars and social media outlets, the Just Vote movement has been able to spread awareness rapidly about its mission in hopes of increasing the number of young people casting their ballots in upcoming elections.